smeehan12/2019-08-12-dmatlhc-tutorial/_episodes/05-stats.md

 FIG : one spectrum

 To do this, we need get a bulk sense of what background only experimental results "usually" look like as opposed to signal+background results "usually" look like.
-Now let's pretend(*) we have divine control over the universe in addition to a lot of money and can perform a run of the LHC over and over again after flipping some super powerful switch to toggle whether the LHC collisions you produce are B or S+B.  This would allow you to repeat the same experiment (i.e. ATLAS/CMS/LHCb Run 2 140ifb dataset) many times and build an intuition about what that set of observations would look like in the two scenarios.
+Now let's pretend(\*) we have divine control over the universe in addition to a lot of money and can perform a run of the LHC over and over again after flipping some super powerful switch to toggle whether the LHC collisions you produce are B or S+B.  This would allow you to repeat the same experiment (i.e. ATLAS/CMS/LHCb Run 2 140ifb dataset) many times and build an intuition about what that set of observations would look like in the two scenarios.
+We call each of these repetitions of the experiment a **pseudo-experiment**.

 FIG (top): Series of B-only repeats